tim-roberts1/tva/website/docs/development/getting-started/installation.md

 />
 ```

+### Using custom fonts

+Not interested in using the PS TT Commons font?
+Simply leave out the [font imports](#ps-tt-commons-font) and keep the normalize file.
+After that, all you have to do is just override the `font-family` for each Headless style you decide to use (we have to include this property to properly cater to 3rd party UI frameworks like MUI, etc.).

 ## Module Support

 All of our web packages use the latest [Node Standard](https://nodejs.org/api/packages.html#writing-dual-packages-while-avoiding-or-minimizing-hazards) for supporting both CommonJS and ES module environments.